-Androgen Receptors: 5 Ways to Increase the Activity of Receptors that Uptake Testosterone
+Androgen Receptors: 5 Ways to Increase the Density and Sensitivity of the AR

 Before androgens (testosterone or DHT) can make any changes in your body, they have to enter DNA.
 In order for them to actually get to the DNA, they have to be bound from blood circulation by androgen receptors in cells.